pacs-course/pacs-examples/Examples/README.md

 Changes in `.bashrc` becomes active just by opening a new terminal.

-If this is too confusing for you, replace `.profile` with `.bashrc` in my instructions above and everithing will wark the same way in practice.
+If this is too confusing for you, replace `.profile` with `.bashrc` in my instructions above and everything will work the same way in practice.

 If you want to know more (and discover that you have also